Posted on August 28, 2015 by Laura Fuller

 The problem has caught national attention as Flakka statistics nationally rise.
 The Wall Street Journal reported last week that in 2011, the Drug Enforcement Association (DEA) collected only five lab reports involving seizures of alpha-PVP from local, state and federal forensic labs.
 However, by 2014, that number had jumped to 2,920.
 These lab reports came largely from the South, but also the Midwest and Northeast, according to DEA data which last year added the drug to the most restrictive list of controlled substances.
 This action has opened the way for the prosecution of sellers and stiff prison sentences of 10 years or more.

 Flakka is a potent and very dose-specific drug.
-A small amount provides feelings of euphoria and stimulation with mild hallucinogenic effects, but just a little bit more can trigger heart rates to rise above 200 beats per minute and elevated temperatures of more than 104 degrees.
+A small amount provides feelings of euphoria and stimulation with mild hallucinogenic effects, but just a little bit more can increase the chance of heart rates to rise above 200 beats per minute and elevated temperatures of more than 104 degrees.
 Flakka usage can lead to cardiac arrest and kidney failure.

 The reason flakka users run wild is that they are convinced they are being chased.
 When people try to help, Flakka users often react violently with adrenaline-like strength in the brain’s fight or flight reaction, requiring 4 to 5 law enforcement officers to restrain them.
 Once they are restrained they require immediate emergency medical attention or face death.
 Broward County local hospitals reported this past spring that they were seeing an estimated total of 20 overdose cases a day.
 As one victim described the drug, Flakka is truly “Five dollar Insanity.”